NativeScript/docs/content/ui/action-bar.md

 ## Styling ActionBar

 To style the `<ActionBar>`, you can use only `background-color` and `color` properties.
 Alternatively, you can use [@nativescript/tailwind](https://docs.nativescript.org/plugins/tailwindcss.html) and use the default styles for each different theme.
 The icon property of `ActionItem` can use Icon Fonts with the `font://` prefix.
-By setting up this prefix, a new image will be generated, which will be set as an `<ActionItem>`'s icon resource.
-While using this functionality, we need to specify the font-size, which will calculate the size of the generated image base on the device's dpi.
+By setting up this prefix, a new image will be generated, and set as the `<ActionItem>`'s icon resource.
+While using this functionality, we need to specify the font-size, to calculate the size of the generated image base on the device's dpi.

 <!-- /// flavor angular